jeanNyil/fuse-7-eap-demos/camel-cxf-jaxws-secure/README.md

 You should see a page titled 'Send A Greeting'.
 This UI enables us to interact with the test 'greeting' web service which will have also been started.

-The service WSDL is available at http://localhost:8080/webservices/greeting-security-basic?wsdl.

-Thus, you may also use a tool like [_SOAP-UI_](https://www.soapui.org/) to test it directly.

-There is a single service operation named 'greet' which takes 2 String parameters named 'message' and 'name'.
-Invoking the web service will return a response where these values have been concatenated together.

 Testing Camel Secure CXF JAX-WS
 -------------------------------